JacobLee23/SABRmetrics/README.md

 ***

-Web scraping software for popular SABRmetrics websites.
+An open-source library of web-scraping software for popular SABRmetrics websites.

 > Sabermetrics (or originally as SABRmetrics) is the empirical analysis of baseball, especially baseball statistics that measure in-game activity.